HackYourFutureBelgium/class-7-8-projects/README.md

 ## Checking In

 Because your teams are mixed with class 7 & class 8 students, we will use this repo as your home base for the final project.
 Wednesday check-ins will be here as well as the teams project board.

+Each team will host their code and main project board in a team repo.
+You'll use that project board to organize your development.

+The project board in this repository will be used to track the overall progress of all the teams.
+Coaches and HYF core team will come here first to see how each team is doing and how we can support you.
+Each final project group will create 1 issue for their entire team and place it on the board in this repository.
+Your issue should include (at least) an introduction to your team, an overview of your project, and a link to your team repo.